Gridiron Club: Gridiron Club Dinner

-As is also true of the White House Correspondents' Association Dinner and the Radio and Television Correspondents' Association Dinner, the Gridiron Club Dinner has been subject to criticism that it encourages journalists to engage in undue coziness with the political officials they are supposed to fairly cover, and also that the public spectacle of "playing footsie" with reporters' main subjects is bringing the political press into disgrace.
+The Gridiron Club Dinner has been subject to criticism that it encourages journalists to engage in undue coziness with the political officials they are supposed to fairly cover, and also that the public spectacle of "playing footsie" with reporters' main subjects is bringing the political press into disgrace.
+This is also true of the White House Correspondents' Association Dinner and the Radio and Television Correspondents' Association Dinner.

+In 1970, after the press's "sophomoric" skits Richard Nixon and Spiro Agnew performed Dixie to the ire of the one black attendee.

-For example, at the 2007 dinner, columnist Robert Novak impersonated Vice President Dick Cheney while satirizing the Scooter Libby case, which Novak helped initiate.
+At the 2007 dinner, columnist Robert Novak impersonated Vice President Dick Cheney while satirizing the Scooter Libby case, which Novak helped initiate.

 President Barack Obama attended the 2011, 2013, and 2015 Gridiron Club Dinners.
 President Donald Trump attended and addressed the 2018 Gridiron Club Dinner.

 The Gridiron Dinner was not held in 2020 and 2021 due to the COVID-19 pandemic.
 The 2022 dinner on April 2 became a COVID superspreader event when at least 72 people tested positive, including Attorney General Merrick Garland, Agriculture Secretary Tom Vilsack, and Commerce Secretary Gina Raimondo.
 Proof of vaccination was required for entry, and no cases of serious illness were reported as resulting from the dinner.